sinjs/clicord/README.md

 os = "Windows"
 browser = "Chrome"
 device = ""

-messages_limit = 50 # The amount of messages to fetch in one channel
-editor = "default" # Any executable for an editor, for example `nvim`.
-By default it uses the $EDITOR environment variable, or if not found, `vi`

 # Keybindings: These keybinds are equivalent to the result of https://pkg.go.dev/github.com/gdamore/tcell#EventKey.Name
 [keys]